-Martin Luther King Day is observed on third Monday of January every year in the US.
+Martin Luther King Day is observed on the third Monday of January every year in the US.

 Martin Luther King, Jr. day also abbreviated as MLK Day is a federal holiday in the US.
 The first MLK Day observed in the US on January 20, 1986.

-The voice of Martin Luther King Jr. is most important and influential in the civil rights movement history of the US.
-From the mid-1950s till his assassination in 1968, Martin Luther King played a key role in the elimination of racial segregation from the US.
+The voice of Martin Luther King Jr. is the most important and influential in the civil rights movement history of the US.
+From the mid-1950s until his assassination in 1968, Martin Luther King played a key role in the elimination of racial segregation from the US.

-Martin Luther King Jr. struggled to realize the Americans that all men are created equal so all men deserve the equal rights.
-He fought for the equal rights of African – American through nonviolent protests and resistance.
+Martin Luther King Jr. struggled to realize the Americans that all men are created equal so all men deserve equal rights.
+He fought for the equal rights of African – Americans through nonviolent protests and resistance.

 Historical Background of MLK Day

-From King assassination to first MLK Day, there is a struggle of about 18 years from MLK followers.
+From King’s assassination to the first MLK Day, there is a struggle of about 18 years from MLK followers.

 Martin Luther King Jr. was killed on April 4, 1968, whereas the first Martin Luther King Day observed on January 20, 1986, in the US about 18 years after the MLK death.

-MLK Day is in fact acknowledgment of King’s struggles against racial discriminations and tribute to the legend of nonviolence civil rights movement leader of the US.
+MLK Day is in fact acknowledgment of King’s struggles against racial discriminations and tribute to the legend of nonviolent civil rights movement leader of the US.

 Why Do We Have a Holiday For Martin Luther King?